elastic/terraform-provider-elasticstack/docs/resources/kibana_alerting_rule.md

 - `consumer` (String) The name of the application or feature that owns the rule.
 - `interval` (String) The check interval, which specifies how frequently the rule conditions are checked.
 The interval must be specified in seconds, minutes, hours or days.
 - `name` (String) The name of the rule.
 While this name does not have to be unique, a distinctive name can help you identify a rule.
 - `notify_when` (String) Defines how often alerts generate actions.
-One of `onActionGroupChange`, `onActiveAlert`, or `onThrottleInterval`.
+Valid values include: `onActionGroupChange`: Actions run when the alert status changes; `onActiveAlert`: Actions run when the alert becomes active and at each check interval while the rule conditions are met; `onThrottleInterval`: Actions run when the alert becomes active and at the interval specified in the throttle property while the rule conditions are met.
+NOTE: This is a rule level property; if you update the rule in Kibana, it is automatically changed to use action-specific `notify_when` values.
-- `params` (String) The parameters to pass to the rule type executor params value.
-This will also validate against the rule type params validator, if defined.
+- `params` (String) The rule parameters, which differ for each rule type.
 - `rule_type_id` (String) The ID of the rule type that you want to call when the rule is scheduled to run.
 For more information about the valid values, list the rule types using [Get rule types API](https://www.elastic.co/guide/en/kibana/master/list-rule-types-api.html) or refer to the [Rule types documentation](https://www.elastic.co/guide/en/kibana/master/rule-types.html).

 ### Optional

-- `actions` (Block List) An array of action objects. (see [below for nested schema](#nestedblock--actions))
+- `actions` (Block List) An action that runs under defined conditions. (see [below for nested schema](#nestedblock--actions))
 - `enabled` (Boolean) Indicates if you want to run the rule on an interval basis.
 - `rule_id` (String) A UUID v1 or v4 to use instead of a randomly generated ID.
 - `space_id` (String) An identifier for the space.
 If space_id is not provided, the default space is used.
 - `tags` (List of String) A list of tag names that are applied to the rule.
 - `throttle` (String) Defines how often an alert generates repeated actions.
 This custom action interval must be specified in seconds, minutes, hours, or days.
 For example, 10m or 1h.
-This property is used only if notify_when is onThrottleInterval.
+This property is applicable only if `notify_when` is `onThrottleInterval`.
+NOTE: This is a rule level property; if you update the rule in Kibana, it is automatically changed to use action-specific `throttle` values.

 ### Read-Only